Pumfk001/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock Paper Scissers
-rock paper scissors game
+Rock paper scissors game against the computer, for The Odin Project